wangdi4/llvm/llvm/docs/LangRef.rst

 number of rows and columns of the matrix, and must be positive, constant integers.

-The fourth and fifth arguments are metadata strings which specify layout and memory scope of the matrix, respectively.
+The fourth argument is metadata string which specifies memory scope of the matrix.

 Semantics:
 """"""""""